 Phones are known to die much faster in altitude and cold conditions.
 Pack a portable battery to keep your phone charged for maps and emergencies.

-Tip: There is no reception at Sequoia National Park so I also recommend downloading an offline hiking app Maps.Me before you leave.
+Tip: There is no reception at Sequoia National Park so I also recommend downloading offline trail routes from the AllTrails hiking app before you leave.

 When heading outdoors, always go prepared.
 It’s so easy to slip and fall when trails are slick and covered with ice.
 Bring an emergency kit to help treat small bruises and aches on your trip.

 I have a small backpack from REI that I use for quick day adventures.
 This pack is very light, easy to carry, and fits all the basics that I need like my car keys, water, snacks, camera gear, and other necessities.

 Where To Stay Near Sequoia National Park